IAugustoMZ/genAI_LangChain/README.md

 - Implementing a custom ChatGPT application
 - Working with Memory in Chatbots (with and without limitation)
 - Named Entity Extraction with structured output (pydantic model)
+- Sentence classification applied to Incident report classification
+- QA agent to a SQL database

 ## Installation